Introduction

 Why it helps:

-Warmth relaxes the body
+- Warmth can relax the body

-It feels grounding
+- It can feel grounding

-This slows you down
+- This can slow you down

 2. Night Tea Ritual